Wollit

 It might seem that representative APR is an advertised cost and personal APR is the actual cost.
 But that’s not always the case.
 Your personal APR can also be a bit misleading.
 This often happens with mortgages.

-First, you will encounter APRs when shopping for adjustable-rate mortgages (ARMs).
+First, you will encounter APRs when shopping for adjustable-rate mortgages (ARMs), also called tracker mortgages.
 The formula will assume that the interest rate stays constant – nobody knows the future, and the lender has to use a number in there.

 And because the interest rate on an ARM will change when the fixed-rate period is over, the APR estimate that your bank gives you can be much lower than your actual borrowing costs if mortgage rates rise in the future.